Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 - Left the **laser unblocked** and the **detectors off** for about 2 hours over lunch.
 Returning at 1:26 to take the warm calibration data.
 - Completed calibration for the warm setup, the results are suscpiciously simmilar to the cold results!
 What the heck!?

+- Now I am attempting to run pretty much the same script but using it to find the angle near 0 that minimizes HH detections to observe the difference.
+- Run into weird and unexpected bugs.
+- Shut down the setup at 2:51 when it became clear these issues would be plaguing the rest of the day's work.

 ## 6/12/23 (Drift Experiments)
 MP: A